ErickKramer/ripvcs/README.md

   rv import <optional path> [flags]

 Flags:
-  -d, --depth-recursive int   Regulates how many levels the recursive dependencies wou ld be cloned. (default -1)
-  -h, --help                  help for import
+  -d, --depth-recursive int   Regulates how many levels the recursive dependencies would be cloned. (default -1) -h, --help                  help for import
-  -i, --input .repos          Path to input .repos file -r, --recursive .repos      Recursively search of other .repos file in the cloned re positories
-  -s, --skip-if-existing      Skip existing repositories -w, --workers int           Number of concurrent workers to use (default 8)
+  -i, --input .repos          Path to input .repos file -r, --recursive .repos      Recursively search of other .repos file in the cloned repositories -l, --shallow               Clone repositories with a depth of 1 -s, --skip                  Skip existing repositories -w, --workers int           Number of concurrent workers to use (default 8)
 ```